tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:AmendmentAssertion](https://rs.tdwg.org/bdqffdq/terms/AmendmentAssertion)
 - Preferred Label: Amendment Assertion
-- Definition: An assertion expressing the result of an implementation evaluating an amendment supporting a particular data quality need to improve a particular data resource.
+- Definition: An Assertion expressing the result of an Implementation evaluating an Amendment supporting a particular DataQualityNeed to improve a particular DataResource.
 - SubClass Of: AmendmentConcept; Assertion
-- Comments: The Amendment assertion type is a report level concept that describes the results of the execution of of a test that performs an AmendmentMethod following some Specification to propose changes based on some Amendment.
+- Comments: The AmendmentAssertion type is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of a test that performs an AmendmentMethod following some Specification to propose changes based on some Amendment.
-An Amendment concept in bdqffdq is expected to carry a ResponseStatus result that includes a status FILLED_IN, AMENDED, as well as a ResponseResult that asserts proposed changes to values from the original data.
+An Amendment concept in bdqffdq is expected to carry a ResponseStatus result that includes a status FILLED_IN or AMENDED, as well as a ResponseResult that asserts proposed changes to values from the original data.
 DQA(dr) = {dqa | dqa = < am, s, m, r >, am ∈ AM, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}
 - View in: [term-list](../list/bdqffdq/index.md#AmendmentAssertion)